jkeiththomson/fullstack-nanodegree-vm/vagrant/catalog/README.md

 All the new code is my own, based on snippets from the course materials.

-There is one citation in styles.sss for some css code I borrowed to show the photo captions.
+There is one citation in styles.css for some css code I borrowed to show the photo captions.

 ## Contributing